Xposed-Modules-Repo/com.statusbarmod.hook/README.md

 - ❗ On some crDroid builds, **SystemUI may crash**
 - 📶 On certain ROMs, the signal may appear as **VoWiFi instead of VoLTE**
+- 📶 In ROMs with Android 13, the VoLTE/VoWIFI icon does not appear

 **The author is not responsible for misuse of this module.**